Todd Neal is a partner in the planning and environment team with over 15 years' experience in his field.

 In 2018, Doyle's Guide

 recognised Todd as a leading Environment & Climate Change Lawyer and in 2019 as a recommended Planning & Development Lawyer.
-In 2020 Todd was recognised in The Best Lawyers in Australia
+Todd was recognised in the 2020 and 2021 editions of The Best Lawyers in Australia

 Todd is admitted to the Supreme Court of New South Wales and the High Court of Australia.
 He joined Colin Biggers & Paisley in 2016.